QubitProducts/shopify-qubit-asset/README.md

 The code in this repository handles both of these for you via using Shopify templates.
 We also bundle the UV API, which sets up an API that acts as a conduit for events.
 Any script can emit events using the API, even before smartserve.js loads and those events can be read and subscribed to by any script using the API.

 __Note__: This repository is not a Shopify App as such, it provides a series of sample logic that can be copied across to your [Shopify templates](http://docs.shopify.com/themes).
+It maps data from [Shopify Liquid objects](https://shopify.dev/docs/themes/liquid/reference/objects).

 # Installation

+## Summary

+1. Update the Smartserve file at the top of `qubit-events.liquid` and `qubit-events-transaction.liquid` with your own unique id.
+2. Add the `qubit-events.liquid` file from this repository to your store's templates.
+3. Add the `qubit-events-transaction.liquid` file from this repository to your store's checkout settings.

 ## Smartserve Script